 Is Mediumship Dangerous?

 Article by Craig Hamilton-Parker about the dangers of mediumship.
-Craig explains some of the pitfalls, traps and heath problems that mediums may experience.
+Craig explains some of the pitfalls, traps, and health problems that mediums may experience.
 He gives simple ways to protect yourself from harm.

 The Health Dangers of Mediumship